Pests and Failure to Thrive19. juli 2018

 You already know that angel trumpets should come in when the frost comes.
 In fact, before we reach below 8 degrees (a few species can handle slightly lower temperatures).
 If the plants get frost, they may sometimes survive well, so give your frostbite a chance to cut it down and wait for root shoots for up to a year.

-Sun is good, but direct sun gives leaves with sunburns.
+Sun is good, but the direct sun gives leaves with sunburns.
 It is seen as dry areas that become whitish.

 The warmer it is, the shorter the time keeps the flowers.
 If the plants are optimal, you can experience the same flowers for months, while the summer heat can get rid of them in a matter of days.

 Finally, I would like to point out that the leaves of angelic trumpets are often changed.
-It is therefore quite normal that there are falling leaves around your plant every day.
+It is, therefore, quite normal that there are falling leaves around your plant every day.